EliAndrewC/l7r/rules/11-non_pc_schools.md

 - declaration (combined presence and pontificate - you may use this as one of each per conversation)

 **Special Ability:**
-Add your Rank to all open, TN, and contested rolls.
+Add your Rank to open, TN, and contested rolls.

 **First Dan:**
 Roll one extra die on any three rolls.